eu-cdse/documentation/FAQ.md

 <details>
   <summary>How long is the project timescale in total ?</summary>
     <div>
-   The time scale of the project is 6 years with an optional extension up to 10 years.
+   The time scale of the project is 6 years (ie. to the end of 2028) with an optional extension up to 10 years (ie. 2032).
     </div>
 </details>
 <details>